 Shortlisted for the Emerging Retailer Award in the Retail Week Awards 2019

 We were asked to rationalise the application of the new Coop Midcounties brand identity across all of the nine businesses.

 As part of our work rationalising the Coop Midcounties identity across all of its businesses, the client asked us to explore how they could bring together the array of locally sourced and ethical products under one sub-brand.

 We were approached by Fabb Sofas to create a new retail brand identity, communication structure and store experience.

-As part of Bremont’s strategy to build greater brand and product awareness we have designed, developed and manufactured a series of pop up experiences.
+As part of Bremont’s strategy to build a greater brand and product awareness, we have designed, developed and manufactured a series of pop up experiences.

 When Winsor & Newton, the world’s leading fine art materials manufacturer wanted to create a completely new range of super premium water colour papers, they asked us to help launch the new products.

-Over the past two years we have been working with and are excited to have helped launch Fabb Sofas, an entirely new brand into home furnishings retail market.
+Over the past two years, we have been working to help launch Fabb Sofas, an entirely new brand into the home furnishings retail market.